-The information in Note 13 Contingencies beginning on page 17 of our Notes to Consolidated Condensed Financial Statements is incorporated into this section by reference.
+The information in Note 15 Contingencies beginning on page 22 of our Notes to Consolidated Condensed Financial Statements is incorporated into this section by reference.
 Reference is made to Item 3.
-Legal Proceedings and Note T Contingencies in the Notes to Consolidated Financial Statements in our Form 10-K filed February 24, 2023.
+Legal Proceedings and Note T Contingencies in the Notes to Consolidated Financial Statements in our Form 10-K filed February 24, 2023, and Item.1 Legal Proceedings and Note 13 in the Notes to Consolidated Condensed Financial Statements in our Form 10-Q filed May 4, 2023.